 I was terrified of ballroom dancing in Junior High School, but in College I embraced a Folk Dancing class--which did include the Tango as an option.
 But the skill and practice necessary to be good at ordinary dancing eluded me.
 I was scared of girls also!
 Yet the fact that God created two sexes, not one or three, has interested me for years.
 As a single man, never married, the polarity of the universe presupposes, I believe, that we become willing to know God as a whole Person in spite of imposed cultural overlays down through the centuries.
 We really ought not to take the word of others on this as the last word, but know Jesus personally in life every day.
 This in spite of ourselves.

 Fifty percent of life is about a woman's point of view, but we men tend to balk at that.
 In dealing God we encounter an amazing Being who is Himself Love.
+God is not a sexual Being as such, yet the most intimate relationships in the universe are between the Persons of the godhead.
 We are made in the image of God.
 Our relationships with people presuppose that we know ourselves to some degree and are aware of the great commandment explained by Jesus,

 “‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: You shall love your neighbor as yourself.’
 On these two commandments hang all the Law and the Prophets.”
 (Matthew 22:36-40)

-Among Millennials, peer influence carries much greater weight than our parents, than the older generation, or than "the church."
+Among Millennials, peer influence often carries much greater weight than the values of our parents, than the older generation, or than "the church."
 A huge disconnect in American society has come about in the past 50 years or so.
 Millennials may treat their elders politely and respectively but they are all too often disconnected relationship-wise.

-The status quo today is not good!
+The status quo of life in America, single or married, today is not good!
 Not continuing to grow in the personal knowledge and fellowship of Jesus usually has to do with some compromise the Flesh, the World, or the Devil, sad to say.
 Jesus came that we "might have life and have it more abundantly."
 He wishes to set us free from religion and cultural ghettos, from country-club Christianity, and from cliques, where "in-group solidarity promotes out-group hostility."

 God brought the entire universe into existence ex nihilo, out of nothing!
 Subsequently he built in lots of order and harmony.
 Even nature is filled with hidden order as seen in fractals.